-- Parent notes will include: name of student, the current date, date of student's absence, reason for absence, and parent/guardian signature.
+- Parent notes will include: name of student, the current date, date of student's absence and parent/guardian signature.
 Please remember we will accept only five (5) parent notes per year and then a doctor's signature note is required. - 2.
-A written excuse from a doctor, dentist or other medical professional must have the following.
+An excuse from a doctor, dentist or other medical professional must have the following.
 The date and time of the appointment must be specified.
 Only dates specified on the note will be excused as a medical.
 Students who have office visits not involving an illness (ex: tests, physicals, visits to the dentist or health department) are expected to return to school and will be excused for reasonable travel time. - 3.
 A student has a maximum of three (3) days to turn in his/her written excuse upon returning to school.
 Excuses turned in after three (3) days are unexcused. - 4.
-Because there are scheduled breaks throughout the year, i.e. fall break, spring break, and Christmas break, family vacations will not be excused.
+Family vacations will not be excused.

 According to the State of Tennessee Attendance manual, if a student is not a player on a team and they leave to go to the game the absence is unexcused.
 A tardy occurs when a student is out of the classroom after the beginning of the official school day or when a student is late reporting to a class.
 An early dismissal occurs when a student leaves school before the end of the official school day.
 Notes for early dismissal must have a contact number for parent/guardian verification or the note will not be honored.
-Unless a student is leaving for a doctor or dentist appointment the early dismissal will be unexcused, including midterm or final exam days.
-If a parent calls to have a student dismissed early it will be unexcused unless it is an emergency.
+Unless a student is leaving for a doctor or dentist appointment the early dismissal will be unexcused.
 Parent notes brought in for tardies or early dismissals will count as one of the (5) parent notes that a student can use.
-Students that get a tardy to class or school will be required to stay after school for each tardy.
-(Grades 4-12)